-- (a) The specific gravity of post-race urine samples may be measured to ensure that samples are sufficiently concentrated for proper chemical analysis.
+- (b) Any veterinarian or vet techs participating in the administration process must be prohibited from working as private veterinarians or technicians on the race track on or with participating licensees; - (c) The furosemide dosage administered shall not exceed 500 mg. nor be less than 150 mg. - (d) Furosemide shall be administered by a single, intravenous injection. - (e) After treatment, the horse shall be required by the Commission to remain in the proximity of its stall in the care, custody and control of its trainer or the trainer's designated representative under general association and/or Commission security surveillance until called to the saddling paddock. - (4) Test results must show a detectable concentration of the drug in the post-race serum, plasma or urine sample. - (a) The specific gravity of post-race urine samples may be measured to ensure that samples are sufficiently concentrated for proper chemical analysis.
 The specific gravity shall not be below 1.010.
 If the specific gravity of the urine is found to be below 1.010 or if a urine sample is unavailable for testing, quantitation of furosemide in serum or plasma shall be performed; - (b) Quantitation of furosemide in serum or plasma shall be performed when the specific gravity of the corresponding urine sample is not measured or if measured below 1.010.
-Concentrations may not exceed 100 nanograms of furosemide per milliliter of serum or plasma. - (5) The administering authority or association may assess a fee approved by the commission on licensed owners of treated horses to recoup the reasonable costs associated with the administration of furosemide in the manner prescribed in these rules. - (6) The presence of furosemide in a post-race sample in a furosemide restricted contest constitutes a violation (Penalty Class B).
+Concentrations may not exceed 100 nanograms of furosemide per milliliter of serum or plasma. - (5) The administering authority or association may assess a fee approved by the commission on licensed owners of treated horses to recoup the reasonable costs associated with the administration of furosemide in the manner prescribed in these rules.

-I. Bleeder List
+G. Bleeder List

-- (1) The official veterinarian shall maintain a Bleeder List of all horses, which have demonstrated external evidence of exercise induced pulmonary hemorrhage from one or both nostrils during or after a race or workout as observed by the official veterinarian. - (2) Every confirmed bleeder, regardless of age, shall be placed on the Bleeder List and be ineligible to race for the following time periods: - (a) First incident 14 days; - (b) Second incident within 365 day period 30 days; - (c) Third incident within 365 day period -180 days; - (d) Fourth incident within 365-day period barred for racing lifetime. - (3) For the purposes of counting the number of days a horse is ineligible to run, the day the horse bled externally is the first day of the recovery period. - (4) The voluntary administration of furosemide without an external bleeding incident shall not subject the horse to the initial period of ineligibility as defined by this policy. - (5) A horse may be removed from the Bleeder List only upon the direction of the official veterinarian, who shall certify in writing to the stewards the recommendation for removal. - (6) A horse which has been placed on a Bleeder List in another jurisdiction pursuant to these rules shall be placed on a Bleeder List in this jurisdiction.
+- (1) The official veterinarian shall maintain a Bleeder List of all horses, which have demonstrated external evidence of exercise induced pulmonary hemorrhage from one or both nostrils during or after a race or workout as observed by the official veterinarian. - (2) Every confirmed bleeder, regardless of age, shall be placed on the Bleeder List and be ineligible to race for the following time periods: - (a) First incident -14 days; - (b) Second incident within 365 day period -30 days; - (c) Third incident within 365 day period -180 days; - (d) Fourth incident within 365-day period barred for racing lifetime. - (3) For the purposes of counting the number of days a horse is ineligible to run, the day the horse bled externally is the first day of the recovery period. - (4) The voluntary administration of furosemide without an external bleeding incident shall not subject the horse to the initial period of ineligibility as defined by this policy. - (5) A horse may be removed from the Bleeder List only upon the direction of the official veterinarian, who shall certify in writing to the judges the recommendation for removal.

+(6) A horse which has been placed on a Bleeder List in another jurisdiction pursuant to these rules shall be placed on a Bleeder List in this jurisdiction.